rackerlabs/rackspace-how-to/content/cloud-servers/launch-on-rackspace-cloud.md

 If you are using Rackspace Cloud DNS as your DNS hosting provider, you must complete the steps in [Transfer your DNS hosting to Rackspace](https://support.rackspace.com/how-to/transferring-your-dns-hosting-to-rackspace/).

+#### Wait for the changes to propagate

 The changes to your DNS records take 5 minutes to 48 hours to propagate, depending on the DNS host.

-After you complete the steps in the article, visitors to your domain are directed to Rackspace's servers.
+After the changes take effect, visitors to your domain are directed to Rackspace's servers.

 ### Post-launch